HowToThink/HowToThink/source/PvL_E.rst

         except PermissionError:
             print('Your are not allowed to read this file.')

-It is also possible not to specify an particular exception in the ``except`` statement.
+It is also possible not to specify a particular exception in the ``except`` statement.
 In thy case, any exception will be handled.
 Such bare ``except`` statement should be avoided, though, as they can easily mask bugs.